Jem & Fix: Mega Washer

 “Now you can enjoy the great taste and convenience of single-serve coffee without worrying about the environmental impact,” the Hawaiian roaster says on its website.
 “Our certified 100% compostable pod is compatible with all K-Cup brewers and is designed to go back to the land — not the landfill.”

-But there’s a catch, or as NAD recently put it, a “significant limitation” to Kauai’s compostable coffee pods that is not clearly disclosed to consumers.
+But there’s a catch, or as The National Advertising Division (NAD) is the advertising industry’s self-regulatory body administered by the Council of Better Business Bureaus. recently put it, a “significant limitation” to Kauai’s compostable coffee pods that is not clearly disclosed to consumers.
 The caveat?
 The capsules have only been certified by the Biodegradable Products Institute (BPI), an environmental advocacy group, to decompose at “industrial facilities” and not in the compost pile in your backyard.

 Following a review of one of the company’s print ads and its website, NAD said: